 The workplace is never a great place to discuss heated out of office subjects; this is usually even more true for those who fall under the ‘opinions’ style of communication.

 This communication style works better in some positions than others.
 In data-based positions, this person could struggle.
 Instead, a creative role, where interpretation is used more liberally, could be an ideal fit.
-10% of the workforce use opinions as their language base.
+Approximately 10% of the workforce use ‘opinions’ as their language base.

 Similar to opinions, ‘feelings’ is a communication style that relies on emotions above all else.
 However, they use phrases like “I feel” to begin sentences.
 Often, these speakers are excellent at choosing their words.

-People with a dominant feelings language style are often great at conflict resolution.
+People dominant in the feelings-language-style are often great at conflict resolution.
 Instead of using “you” statements, they look inward.
 The most adept excel at interpersonal communication by avoiding phrases that imply the other person was responsible.
-In a work dispute they may say something like, “When you don’t finish tasks on time, I feel disrespected and burdened with the work.”
+In a work dispute, they may say something like, “When you don’t finish tasks on time, I feel disrespected and burdened with the work.”